-This set of instructions covers the RCH 17'6" x 9' general merchandise wagon chassis kit B.32.
+This set of instructions covers the RCH 17'6" x 9' general merchandise wagon chassis kit SB.32.
 This will provide a detailed steel underframe for a range of late 1920s/early1930s vans, opens, etc, built mainly for the GWR and LMS.
 The SR had a couple of types but generally didn't like paying for the patent on the Morton clutch so used independent brakes on chassis of this size.
-The LNER were still using wooden underframes.
-There are various kits around that will provide accurate bodies including Ratio and Cambrian.
+The LNER were still using wooden underframes!